damonmac/learn-xgboost/README.md

 *Question:* What is the accuracy now?
 How could you improve this bucketing?

 ### Analyzing the model
 We have been using the accuracy at 50% probability to measure our progress by running the train-simple.py script, but there are lots of other ways to analyze our model.
 Also, accuracy might be better if we choose to look at a different probability threshold.
 Please take some time and review the train.py script.
-Can you see it contains the same train and predict from the train-simple.py script, but there are additional modules loaded.
+You will see it contains the same train and predict from the train-simple.py script, but there are additional modules loaded.
 There is logging and artifact collection using mlflow.
 There are additional analysis tools setup - and we have the results at each training iteration.

 To start with you can see we will graph the accuracy at each training iteration.